Sree Anantha Padmanabha College: Facilities

 The College is located on a spacious campus of 40 acres.
 The College has its own building with 40 classrooms, 12 laboratories, 8 storerooms, 5 library rooms, a games room, gymnasium, girls waiting room, and canteen.
 There is a separate block containing the Chairman's chamber, conference hall, Principal's chamber, office, 3 staff rooms, N.S.S. room, N.C.C. room, and scholarship room.
 A seminar hall with modern amenities such as an LCD projector and other audiovisual equipment is provided for conducting lectures, staff meetings, and literary and cultural competitions.
-There is a separate building on the campus with a carpet area of 6636 square feet for postgraduate courses.